-Setting time to practise mindful activities as a family can help everyone feel less anxious.
-It could be a daily family yoga session, or a walk, taking time to focus on the way the air feels, the sounds and smells.
-Such activities are often harder to initiate with older children, so we recommend starting any of these while your children are young.
+Setting time to practise mindful activities as a family can help everyone feel more relaxed and happier.
+It could be a family yoga session, or a walk, taking time to focus on the way the air feels, the sounds and smells - practising noting our experience without being judgmental.
 Catherine has included other mindfulness tips for children (KS2), including a fun glitter jar activity with a guided meditation script you can read to your child, in her blog.